iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 contracts the space of bounded continuous functions by the discount factor.

 ::: {.Theorem data-title="Contraction"}
-the Bellman Operator contracts the space of continuous bounded functions with Lipschitz constant $\gamma$,
+The Bellman Operator is continuous with Lipschitz constant $\gamma$,
 $$ \|\Bellman v - \Bellman w\|_\infty \le \gamma \|v - w\|_\infty.$$
 When $\gamma < 1$, it is a contraction.
 :::